 Imagining Tests: Tests like CT scans or ultrasonography tests will help to understand if there’s a blockage in your urine flow or if your kidneys are enlarged.

 Testing of Kidney Tissues: In some cases, the doctor may conduct a kidney biopsy to start the Kidney Failure Treatment.
 This is done to remove a small piece of kidney tissue.
 This may help them to identify the severity of the kidney failure and monitor the treatment given for kidney failure.

 Treatments for Acute Renal Failure

 Acute Renal Failure Treatment at the right time can save a person’s life.
 Treatment of Acute Renal Failure involves the following:

 Intravenous fluids if the ARF is caused by a lack of fluids in your blood.
 Doctors may recommend medications if acute kidney failure causes you to have too much fluid

 Medications to control potassium levels in your blood.
 This will be done if your kidneys aren’t filtering potassium out of your blood properly.

 Medications to restore calcium levels in the blood.
 This will be done if calcium is too low in your blood.

 Haemodialysis If toxins have been building up in your blood for a long time.
 This will help in removing the toxins and excess fluids from your body while your kidneys recover.
 Dialysis is a process in which a machine pumps blood out of the body with the help of an artificial kidney.

-CARE Hospitals is known for its expertise in the treatment of the most complex kidney-related diseases, including acute kidney failure treatment in Hyderabad and other facilities.
+CARE Hospitals is known for its expertise in the treatment of the most complex kidney-related diseases, including kidney failure treatment in Hyderabad and other facilities.
 At CARE Hospitals we also provide acute renal treatment in Hyderabad, and acute renal failure treatment in Hyderabad and understand that patients with kidney disease need quality care, guidance, and hope.
 We have some of the leading nephrologists in India, who work closely with physical and occupational therapists to develop a comprehensive, individualized treatment plan, keeping in mind the patient’s diagnosis, lifestyle, and professional requirements.